 Every employer must complete an I-9 for each employee hired after Nov.
 6, 1986, showing they verified the employment eligibility and identity of the new employee.
 This applies to all employees, including US Citizens and non-citizen nationals automatically entitled to work authorization.

+You must make sure to use a current form I-9.
+You can download the latest I-9 form from the USCIS website at: uscis.gov/i-9-central.
 The forms are available in both Spanish and English.
 However, other than in Puerto Rico, employers in the U.S. and U.S. territories must complete and retain the I-9 English form.
-Spanish forms may be used for translation purposes as well.
-The I-9 forms must be completed correctly to avoid penalties.

-• Employed for casual domestic work in a private home on a sporadic, irregular or intermittent basis
+- Employed for casual domestic work in a private home on a sporadic, irregular or intermittent basis.

-• Independent contractors or employed by a contractor providing contract services (such as employee leasing or temporary agencies) and are providing labor to you
+- Independent contractors or employed by a contractor providing contract services (such as employee leasing or temporary agencies) and are providing labor to you.

-• Not physically working on U.S. soil.
+- Not physically working on U.S. soil.

 Timing of Completion